bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Inverts a dictionary with unique hashable values.
+### Inverts a dictionary with unique hashable values

 -   Use `dictionary.items()` in combination with a list comprehension to create a new dictionary with the values and keys inverted.

 ```py
 def invert_dictionary(obj):